-The Red Cross of Chicago and Greater Northern Illinois is fortunate to have so many dedicated volunteers who have been working with us for years.
-We want to congratulate one of those volunteers on his 50 year anniversary, Neal Levin!
+The Red Cross of Illinois is fortunate to have so many dedicated volunteers who have been working with us for years.
+One of this volunteers is Neil Levin, who has been volunteering with the Red Cross for 51 years!

 Neal being recognized for his milestone of 50 years by American Red Cross of Chicago & Northern Illinois CEO Celena Roldan (L) and Chief Disaster Officer Adam Runkle (R)

 Neal Levin is a retired nurse who currently supports the Disaster Health Services as a lead volunteer for the Greater Chicago chapter, especially focused on narcan training for our workforce and likes to volunteer when we open shelters locally.

 Currently, Neal has taken one more responsibility as we navigate this public health crisis.
 He is helping to recruit, schedule and train nurse and physician Red Cross volunteer vaccinators for the COVID-19 vaccination sites across our region.
 A former army nurse in Vietnam, Neil goes above and beyond, traveling to the sites to make sure the Red Cross volunteer vaccinators are ok with their duties.

 He also supports deployments by leading the Health Professional Direct Deployment program, taking health workers who are new to the organization and getting them ready to deploy within a week.